Nara1469/Nara-Portfolio-ReactJS/README.md

 - A link to the deployed application
 - A link to the corresponding GitHub repository.

 The Contact section includes a contact form with fields for a name, an email address, and a message.
 When I move my cursor out of one of the form fields without entering text, I receive a notification that this field is required.
 Also, the email address field is validated by the application using a helper function in the back-end.

-**Note**: Because this application doesn’t include a back end or connect to an API, the contact form doesn't save this information right now.

 The Resume section includes a link to a downloadable resume and a list of the developer’s proficiencies.